 The applicants would aim to mitigate the noise emanating from their Poultry Unit with basic design procedures.
 Most of the noise emanating from the Poultry Unit once operational will be internal and therefore housed within the proposed building, therefore, there will be no negative impact on the residential properties from the housing of an additional 32,000 birds on site.
-No complaints have been received relating to the first poultry unit on farm, which also houses 32,000 birds.
-The building has been sited as close as possible to the existing farmstead and within a hollow in the land which has the benefit of the surrounding topography together with intervening features such as trees and hedgerows which shall act as a baffle to any sound emanating from the development.
+The building has been sited as close as possible to the existing farmstead taking into consideration existing landscape features, constraints of the existing farmstead particularly topography, and in a site which has the benefit of the surrounding topography together with intervening features such as trees and hedgerows which shall act as a baffle to any sound emanating from the development.
+The proposed site directly adjoins the existing poultry unit on farm and the covered manure store recently approved by Powys County Council.